 Civic Engagement (youth)

-My scholarship sits at the intersection of research on mass media effects and political communication.
+My research focuses on four areas in the field of communication: (1) the effects of exposure and attention to political comedy and entertainment, (2) public opinion and citizen participation on controversial political issues, (3) new media, and (4) public engagement with science.My scholarship sits at the intersection of research on mass media effects and political communication.
 My specific areas of interest and expertise include public opinion, hybrid media, political entertainment, civic and political engagement, research methods, computational social science, election studies, celebrity politics, science communication, and political tolerance.I am particularly interested in understanding how various forms of hybrid media like political entertainment and comedy are redefining our shared mass media experience.
 At the same time, I also closely study what factors influence public opinion toward and engagement with controversial or “wedge” political issues, particularly those with scientific and/or moral dimensions like the same-sex marriage debate or climate change.

 In this study, we examine the extent to which people boycotted the Trump family brand during the general election campaign, as well as whether people who boycotted the brand were active in other forms of political participation.
 Specifically, we analyze original survey data collected in October 2016 to explore the possible connections between the marketplace and electoral engagement.
 The results show that about 19.3% of people who intended to vote for someone other than Trump boycotted the Trump family brand.
 In addition, people who engaged in boycotts were also active in protests and signing petitions.
 These findings have important implications for the study and conceptualization of political consumerism.